scottfjennings/rawhep_to_HEPDATA/README.md

 vignette with examples and instructions to call the functions for the entire workflow.

 Each step ends with writing files to disk, and subsequent steps read those written files back in.
 Thus, the workflow can be paused between steps.
-However, it is important that this workflow be conducted in a location with the following folder structure:
+If you copy these code files locally, it will probably only work if you also create a local RStudio project in a location with the following folder structure:

   - Survey123_to_HEPDATA
       - code